maplibre/maplibre-gl-leaflet/README.md

 ## MapLibre GL Leaflet

 This is a binding from [MapLibre GL JS](https://maplibre.org) to the familiar [Leaflet](http://leafletjs.com/) API.
-It was originally developed for Mapbox (https://github.com/mapbox/mapbox-gl-leaflet) and was migrated to MapLibre after Mapbox changed changed its license.
+It was originally developed for Mapbox (https://github.com/mapbox/mapbox-gl-leaflet) and was migrated to MapLibre after Mapbox changed its license.

 ## Code example
 ```javascript